Who We Are & What We Believe

 Julie joined Westminster Presbyterian as our lead Minister in 2014.
 She brings creativity and a passion for inclusive worship and preaching and a heart for social justice.

 Julie grew up in Michigan and earned a Bachelor of Arts degree in Religion from the University of Michigan.
 She received her Master of Divinity from Princeton Theological Seminary in 2004.
 Before coming to Westminster, Julie has served congregations in New Hampshire and New York, as well as serving as a chaplain for Hospice Care.

-Julie lives in West Hartford with her husband Jason, and her two boys, Aiden, age 10, and Chase, age 8, and her labrador, Juneau.
-In her free time, Julie enjoys crossfit, road biking, camping and hiking, reading, knitting and cooking.
+Julie lives in West Hartford with her husband Jason, and her two sons, Aiden and Chase and her labrador, Juneau.
+In her free time, Julie enjoys road biking, camping and hiking, reading, knitting and cooking.
 She is a self-described “hockey mom” and throughout the fall and winter is found quite often at the ice rink watching her boys play.